 I decided this would be the year I tackled the Big E in all its junk food glory to find food items our members could eat without ruining their hard work.
 I can’t say this was an easy task, but I did come out with a few gems for you.
-The main criteria for my search was that these items would not encourage a blood sugar spike causing junk food cravings after the food is digested, ultimately leading you to a dark place where deep fried Oreos live.
-To those that mentioned baked potato, fruit, corn, or any sort of sandwiches involving white bread, that is why they are not included in this list.
+The main criteria for my search was that these items would not encourage a blood sugar spike causing more junk food cravings after the food is digested, ultimately leading you to a dark place where deep fried Oreos live.
 Stay away from simple carbs and sugars if you’re trying to keep yourself under control!

 1) Smoked Salmon (Maine Building)

 A great source of protein and healthy fat, I would agree with their claim that this is the healthiest food at the Big E. Wicked convenient, too, since you can carry around your salmon on a stick.